Unidocs1/sphinx_repo_manager/docs/source/index.rst

-og:description: Xsolla Backend [XBE] is a powerful backend engine for building highly-scalable online games and entertainment products covering a robust set of features.

 .. meta::
    :description: Xsolla Backend [XBE] is a powerful backend engine for building highly-scalable online games and
                  entertainment products covering a robust set of features.